steven-joyce-bardess/github-slideshow/_posts/0000-01-02-steven-joyce-bardess.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "NEW Welcome to our second slide!"
 ---
 Updated text
 Use the left arrow to go back!